 Always, always do a test run!
 Ours turned out awesome except there were a couple *huge* hurdles.

-We learned many challenges right up front.
+We learned many challenges right upfront.
 First thing, the corners.
-Most youtube videos we saw had square edges.
+Most Youtube videos we saw had square edges.
 Much easier to cover.
-With round and large rounded edges at that, we were very hesitant on even starting this project.
+With round and large rounded edges at that, we were very hesitant about even starting this project.

 But I pressed on to Travis’ dismay!
 Ha!
 Poor dude.
-Always along for the design ride whether he wants to or not.
+Always along for the design ride despite his hesitation on the result.

 AH-mazing right??!!!
 You guys, I thought I’d died and gone to design heaven.